carlsborg/dust/README.md

 > dust$ assign tags=\*cloudformation\*stack-name:kafka1

-This selects nodes for tags where key is *cloudformation*stack-name and value is kafka1, asks for some details, and saves them to a cluster config so that you can name nodes and address them by a friendly name (as you would in sshconfig).
+This selects nodes for tags where key is \*cloudformation\*stack-name and value is kafka1, and saves them to a cluster config so that you can name nodes and address them by a friendly name (as you would in sshconfig).

 Edit the cluster config file for nodenames if needed and then use the cluster with: